KATERZIA oral suspension contains 1.30 mg/mL amlodipine benzoate, equivalent to 1 mg/mL amlodipine, a long-acting calcium channel blocker.

 The recommended dose range for patients with coronary artery disease is 5 to 10 mg once daily.
 In clinical studies, the majority of patients required 10 mg once daily [see Clinical Studies].

 The effective antihypertensive oral dose in pediatric patients ages 6 to 17 years is 2.5 to 5 mg once daily.
-Doses in excess of 5 mg daily have not been studied in pediatric patients [see CLINICAL PHARMACOLOGY, Clinical Studies].
+Doses in excess of 5 mg daily have not been studied in pediatric patients [see CLINICAL PHARMACOLOGY and Clinical Studies].

 Dosage Forms And Strengths